upcmd/updocs-content/module/module-commands.md

 ```

-#### update modules
+#### pull modules

-update module is to pull the module repo from the defined url.
+pull module is to pull the module repo from the defined url.
 If the version is defined, eg a branch name, a tag or a commit SHA, then it will checkout that specific version

 ```

-modtests/0008 git:▶ up mod update loading [Config]:  ./upconfig.yml
+modtests/0008 git:▶ up mod pull loading [Config]:  ./upconfig.yml
 Main config:
              Version -> 1.0.0